sjoerdvankreel/firefly-synth-2/README.md

 * Finally bit the bullet and made it SIMD-friendly.
 Flat structs everywhere, proper alignment, no pointer chasing, and a bit of manual (x)simd where it makes sense.
 * Fixed internal block size (16) instead of maximum internal block size (so, PDC).
 This plays nicely into simd-friendly datastructures.
 * Both the audio engine and the GUI keep a copy of the per-voice parameter state to allow accurate reconstruction of the engine state in graphs.
 Synced each host (not internal) block.
 * The actual audio engine state is now a dense buffer per-voice-per-parameter (for per voice params that are automatable/modulatable per sample).
 Not the most memory-efficient setup, but easily doable with 16 block size, and makes it really straightforward to do simd stuff.
 * Net result so far is something that's easily twice as fast (or less slow, if you will ;) and at the same time provides superior visualization.
+* I also took the opportunity to fix some other issues with FF1 that did not necessarily warrant a rewrite, but whatever.
+I got FM wrong (again) in FF1, hard-sync anything just doesn't work, and more.
+* And of course, the opportunity to improve upon existing stuff.
+Keyboard tracking comb filters, pitch modulatable karplus-strong, continuous morphing white to pink to brown noise, and more to come.

 # So whats the planning?
 * To finish it ;)